kubernetes-sigs/gateway-api/geps/gep-2895/index.md

 The following example shows how a HTTPRoute modifies the query parameter of an HTTP request before it is sent to the upstream target.

 It allows to add query parameter for only a certain canary backend, which can help in identifying certain users by the backend service.
-Based on the following http rule, query parameter "passtoken=$sign_passtoken_plain" will be added to the requests be matched against the query parameter "gray=3", then the request will be routed to the canary service "http-route-canary:80".
+Based on the following http rule, query parameter "passtoken=$sign_passtoken_plain" will be added to the requests to be matched against the query parameter "gray=3", then the request will be routed to the canary service "http-route-canary:80".

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1